The 1899/1900 FN Browning

 A number of attempts to create a self-loading (automatic) weapon were made prior to the invention of smokeless powder, including a gas-operated revolver made by Orbea Hermanos of Eibar, Spain as early as 1863.
 None of these efforts were ultimately viable because of the heavy residues left by black powder, which inhibits mechanical functioning very quickly.
 But immediately after the invention of smokeless powder, a number of people began serious work on designs for self-loading guns.
 The most significant successful designs (other than John Browning’s) were those by Mannlicher, Bergmann, and Mauser.
 Most of these early self-loading pistols had limited sales and/or were intended primarily for military use.

 John Moses Browning (1855-1926) grew up in his father’s gun shop and learned to repair guns before he learned to read and write.
 He filed his first firearm patent in 1879 at the age of 24.
-Browning began designing self-loading weapons ten years later, in 1889.
+Browning began experimenting with self-loading weapon designs late in 1889.
 He filed a patent on a gas-operated machine gun on 6 January 1890, and followed it with another dozen or so patents over the next decade on various types of self-loading weapons, both gas and recoil operated.
-In 1894 Browning completed his first prototype automatic pistol.
-In 1895 the Colt’s Patent Fire Arms Manufacturing Company began producing Browning’s machine gun, which marked the beginning of a long collaboration between John Browning and the Colt’s Company.
+By 1894 Browning had completed his first prototype automatic pistol.
+In 1895 the Colt’s Patent Fire Arms Manufacturing Company began producing one of Browning’s machine gun designs, which marked the beginning of a long collaboration between John Browning and the Colt’s Company.
 On 24 July 1896 Browning signed a contract giving Colt’s the right to manufacture four of his automatic pistol designs for distribution in the U.S. and Canada.
 However, Colt’s was almost certainly acquiring the rights in order to protect sales of their revolvers.
 There was, as yet, no established market for self-loading pistols in the U.S.

 Browning was granted U.S. patent 621,747 on 21 March 1899, covering the final design for the 1899/1900 FN Browning.

-Colt’s had contracted the previous year to manufacture Browning’s handgun designs in the U.S., but actual production was still a long way off, and in any case Colt’s had not purchased any of Browning’s blowback-operated designs, preferring instead to concentrate on locked-breech guns that would be suitable for military applications.
-Browning must have leapt at the opportunity to have his gun manufactured in Europe, while Berg’s mission to Connecticut achieved its goal of finding a viable product for his company to produce.
+Colt’s had contracted in 1896 to manufacture Browning’s handgun designs in the U.S., but actual production was still a long way off, and in any case Colt’s had not purchased Browning’s blowback-operated designs, preferring instead to concentrate on locked-breech guns suitable for military applications.
+So Browning wasn’t doing anything devious; he was simply trying to get his favorite little pistol into production any way he could.

-Browning’s prototype gun, and the ammunition for it, went to Belgium with Berg, and he and the FN engineers were astonished when it fired 500 rounds without a single failure to feed or eject.
-There probably wasn’t another self-loading pistol in the world as reliable as Mr. Browning’s.
+The FN engineers were astonished when Browning’s hand-made prototype fired 500 rounds without a single failure to feed or eject.
+There probably wasn’t another self-loading pistol in the world as reliable.
 Browning signed a contract with FN on 17 July 1897 to manufacture and sell the pistol in most of Europe.
 The contract specifically forbade the sale of the gun in the U.S. and Canada, where Colt’s had the right to sell Browning’s designs, which is probably the main reason these guns are relatively scarce in the U.S. today, especially the Model 1899.

-Hart Berg travelled to Ogden, Utah in January of 1898 to try to convice John Browning to come to Belgium and supervise the tooling-up process for manufacturing the pistol.
-But Browning was in the most creative phase of his life had other priorities.
-Instead, he gave Berg his recommendations on how he thought the pistol could be most efficiently produced.* FN began tooling up immediately, and the first prototypes were ready for testing by July.
+According to Vanderlinden, Hart Berg traveled to Ogden, Utah in January of 1898 to try to convice John Browning to come to Belgium and supervise the tooling-up process for manufacturing the pistol.
+But Browning was in the most creative phase of his life and had other priorities.
+Instead, he gave Berg his recommendations on how he thought the pistol could be most efficiently produced .* FN began tooling up immediately, and the first prototypes were ready for testing by July.
 The first production guns went on sale in January of 1899.

 The 7.65mm Browning Cartridge